Posted: February 28, 2019

 For the past two weeks, the Washington Post chief restaurant critic Tom Sietsema reminded me why I started this site.
 D.C. is going through a golden age of dining.
 It is exciting to document it.
 In addition, I believe that the dominant outlet/critic for the city was slow to capture the moment and continues to under-estimate some of the innovative, interesting, and important things happening.
 Due to the prominence of his position and the power of his voice, this had a disproportionate impact.
 I wanted to advocate for those places that he missed the boat on.
 Now, multiple data points over the last couple days point to an additional conclusion.
 He should stop dispensing stars when reviewing.

-In back-to-back reviews he has low-balled with mere, 2 star ratings two places that deserve better.
+In back-to-back reviews, he has low-balled with mere 2 star ratings two places that deserve better.
 First, Primrose, which to be fair Sietsema was generous in his write-up even if he was stingy with the stars.
-Second, posted yesterday was a review of Reverie.
-I concede Reverie is expensive and the food can cross the line from interesting to challenging or even off.
+Second, posted yesterday, was a review of Reverie.
+I concede Reverie is expensive and the food can cross the line from interesting to challenging.
 Reverie is also off-the-beaten path and it is unlikely someone would go there without understanding what they are getting.
 Yet I feel that Sietsema is discounting its creativity by focusing on the risks of such an approach.
 Many of us would gladly accept that risk and embrace a restaurant more for trying.

 Putting aside my frustration with the low-balling of these two restaurants, the fact that Sietsema was excited about Primrose and less-than-thrilled with Reverie does not show up in the rating.
 They got the same exact rating.
 Two sets of two stars lead in two different directions and both lead the reader astray.